jdevera0607/Capstone-Project/README.md

 Archiving will allow for past sales, as well as invoices provided for finances.
 Allows for option of standard jewelries vs custom, made-to-order jewelries.

+I wanted to create this website because I believe that in the long run, our store is an investment and having a middle man of using other websites take too much from our revenue.
+However, we will continue to sell in third-party products because we believe that it creates advertisements, and constant revenue.
+Having this original website will allow us to sell our custom-made products, while retaining a higher return on investment on very expensive, unique, and hard to find gems.

 About us -

 Deverachi is ran by a 2 people Mom and Pop jewelry shop in Gainesville, FL.
 Our business name was created by merging our two last names together!
 Since there are only of two of us, we strive to create home-made, and custom jewelry at the highest quality.
 We will try our best to always answer questions and ship as fast as possible!